RWTH-EBC/TEASER/doc/index.rst

-TEASER (Tool for Energy Analysis and Simulation for Efficient Retrofit) allows fast generation of archetype buildings with low input requirements and the export of individual dynamic simulation models for Modelica libraries `AixLib <https://github.com/RWTH-EBC/AixLib>`_ and `IEA-EBC Annex60 <https://github.com/iea-annex60/modelica-annex60>`_.
+TEASER (Tool for Energy Analysis and Simulation for Efficient Retrofit) allows fast generation of archetype buildings with low input requirements and the export of individual dynamic simulation models for Modelica libraries `AixLib <https://github.com/RWTH-EBC/AixLib>`_ and `Modelica IBPSA library <https://github.com/ibpsa/modelica>`_.
 It is being developed at the `RWTH Aachen University, E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate <https://www.ebc.eonerc.rwth-aachen.de/cms/~dmzz/E-ON-ERC-EBC/?lidx=1>`_.